K3 (group): Further success (2022-)

 The first single with Boschman, 'Waterval', was released the same evening and became a great success.
 Also reached the highest position in the charts in Flanders.
 It won the "Song of the Year" award.
 The album of the same name also reached a peak in the Album Charts in Belgium and the Netherlands, with 12,000,000 streams.
 Their song 'Waterval' then featured in Just Dance 2022.

-Now with Julia, they were again television judges/coaches of The Voice Kids in Flanders for season six and they also continued vlogging and releasing music videos of their songs.
-Hanne, Marthe and Julia's first show tour together, premiered on 4 March 2022 in Belgium.
+Now with Boschman, they were again television judges/coaches of The Voice Kids in Flanders for season six and they also continued vlogging and releasing music videos of their songs.
+Verbruggen, De Pillecyn and Boschman's first show tour together, premiered on 4 March 2022 in Belgium.
 They also did a separate live concert in July.
-After the summer their show tour continued in The Netherlands, but after a number of shows it turned out to be too difficult for the heavily pregnant Hanne Verbruggen to continue.
+After the summer their show tour continued in The Netherlands, but after a number of shows it turned out to be too difficult for the heavily pregnant Verbruggen to continue.
 After which it was decided in October that K2 zoekt K3-finalist Diede van den Heuvel would fill in for her for the rest of the shows of the 2022 tour.

 The song and album 'Vleugels' was released in November, for which they received a gold record.
 The song was then featured in Just Dance 2023 Edition, where they appear as the dancers in a ‘VIP Version’, instead of the typical Just Dance coaches.
-Since Hanne was still pregnant during the production process, it was the first Just Dance map to feature a visibly pregnant coach.
+Since Verbruggen was still pregnant during the production process, it was the first Just Dance map to feature a visibly pregnant coach.

 The same year a new TV-show, K3 Vriendenboek was released (K3 Friendship book) in which they experience adventures with older children.
-During the ending song of K3's performance at The Grote Sinterklaas Show in December 2022, their good friend and also the daughter of their boss Marie Verhulst, sang for Hanne, who had just given birth to her son at that time.
-On 3 December, a new special was broadcast on TV called K3, één jaar later (K3, one year later) in which they looked back on the first year with Julia.
-Including Hanne's entire pregnancy process and the maternity visit of the two "aunts".
+During the ending song of K3's performance at The Grote Sinterklaas Show in December 2022, their good friend and also the daughter of their boss Marie Verhulst, sang for Verbruggen, who had just given birth to her son at that time.
+On 3 December, a new special was broadcast on TV called K3, één jaar later (K3, one year later) in which they looked back on the first year with Boschman.
+Including Verbruggen's entire pregnancy process and the maternity visit of the two "aunts".